Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Raking leaves

 Fleas hide in tall grass and overgrown vegetation.
 Keeping your shrubs trimmed and your grass short will reduce potential hiding spots.
 It’s also important to remove yard debris like leaves, weeds, and grass clippings.
-Fleas prefer damp environments, so eliminate moisture build-up in your yard.
+Fleas prefer damp environments, so eliminate moisture build-up in your yard, and avoid overwatering your plants and your lawn.
+Fleas like to hang out in shaded areas, so trimming branches and taking steps to allow more sunlight into your yard can help to deter them.
+Consider adding a fence or barrier to help keep wildlife that could be a host for fleas out of your outdoor space.

 Talk to Your Veterinarian